andrasq/node-qibl/README.md

 #### microtime.calibrate( loopCount )

 Recaliberate the microtime timer.
-Calibration syncs the millisecond transitions to the nodejs high-resolution timer to find the nanosecond offset between the Date clock and hrtime.
+Calibration synchronizes the millisecond transitions to the nodejs high-resolution timer to find the nanosecond offset between the Date clock and hrtime.
 This offset is used to return a microtime to within 1/2 microsecond accuracy.
+Note that microtime is calibrated when the file is loaded, this call exists for custom recalibration.
+Each calibration starts from scratch, the calibration runs are not cumulative.

 ### parseMs( interval )